 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make NCO Financial Systems go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 The age limit varies from state to state, but it’s typically around 4-6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing NCO accounts.
-They have over 28 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm specializes in disputing NCO Financial collections.
+They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Ad Astra Recovery Services

 - CACH LLC

 - Cavalry SPV I LLC

 - CCS Offices